-Note that the signal propagation paths are unresolvable if the differences between the arrival times of the signals traveling on these paths are much smaller than the symbol duration, which is the transmission time of a wireless physical-layer unit [8].
+Estimating channel impulse responses is a must-have function for most modern wireless systems [8], [9].
+Note that the signal propagation paths are unresolvable (i.e., each multipath component signal can not be extracted from the composite signal) if the differences between the arrival times of the signals traveling on these paths are much smaller than the symbol duration, which is the transmission time of a wireless physical-layer unit [8].
 Hence, existing channel estimation algorithms assume a resolvable multipath, i.e., the arrival times of signal copies traveling on different paths are larger than the symbol duration.

 Channel impulse responses are usually estimated using training sequences [10].
 Specifically, the transmitter sends a training sequence (i.e., a sequence of bits) over the wireless channel, while the receiver uses the same training sequence and the corresponding received signal samples to estimate the channel impulse response.
-The training sequence can be pre-shared [10] or reconstructed from the received signal [1].
+The training sequence can be preshared [10] or reconstructed from the received signal [1].

-The physical layer channel estimation can be processed in either frequency (e.g. [1,2]) or time domain (e.g., [10]), which are inter-convertible due to the linear relation between the two domains.
+The physical layer channel estimation can be processed in either frequency (e.g. [1], [2]) or time domain (e.g., [10]), which are inter-convertible due to the linear relation between the two domains.
 In the following, we describe the channel estimation method in the time domain.

-Mathematical Formulation: The estimation of channel impulse responses exploits the (known) training sequence and the corresponding received samples.
+Mathematical Formulation: Channel impulse response estimation exploits the (known) training sequence and corresponding received samples.
 The transmitter converts the training sequence into M physical layer symbols (i.e., complex numbers that are transmission units at the physical layer [8]).
 The transmitter then sends the M symbols to the wireless channel.
 Let $\mathbf{x} = [x_1, x_2, ..., x_M]$ denote the transmitted symbols in the training sequence.
 Assume that there exist at most L resolvable paths (L can be computed based on practice wireless system configurations [8]).
-Thus, the receiver can receive L copies of \mathbf{x} , each traveling on one path and undergoing a response caused by the corresponding path.
-The vector \mathbf{y} of received symbols is the convolution sum of the L copies of \mathbf{x} .
-Let $\mathbf{h} = [h_1, h_2, ..., h_L]^T$ be the channel impulse response, where h_i is the response of the i-th path.
-The received symbols \mathbf{y} can be represented by [10]
+Thus, the receiver can receive L copies of x, each traveling on one path and undergoing a response caused by the corresponding path.
+The vector y of received symbols is the convolution sum of the L copies of x.
+Let $\mathbf{h} = [h_1, h_2, ..., h_L]^T$ be the channel impulse response, where $h_i$ is the response of the i-th path.
+The received symbols y can be represented by [10]